-In addition to the inputs described, the survey touched on a broad range of service and support KPIs.
-Across all metrics included in the research, Champions outperform their less mature counterparts, proving out one of the key hypotheses of the research: Service and support best practices have a demonstrable and quantifiable connection to service and support performance.
-This section of the report will summarize our findings with respect to service and support excellence.
+In addition to the input described, the survey touched on a broad range of service and support KPIs.
+Across all metrics included in the research, champions outperform their less mature counterparts, proving one of the key hypotheses of the research: Service and support best practices have a demonstrable and quantifiable connection to service and support performance.
+This section of the report will summarise our findings with respect to service and support excellence.